-The Board considers that each independent non-executive Director is independent in character and judgment.
+The Board considers that each independent non-executive Directors of the Company is independent in character and judgment.
 The Company has received from each independent non-executive Director a written confirmation of his independence pursuant to Rule 3.13 of the Listing Rules.